goodpaul6/WatLang/README.md

 # WatLang
-A small language which compiles to a subset of MIPS.
+A small statically-typed language which compiles to a subset of MIPS.

 ## Usage
 On a linux machine, you need only